 A commercial photographer commented on Bob Bly’s blog last week complaining that email marketing has been destroyed by spammers.
 That anyone who signed up for one would invariably get spammed.

-Another reader said she’d signed up for one, gotten the offer of a free consultation, and the sender never followed up.
+Another reader said she’d signed up for an email newsletter with the offer of a free consultation, but the sender never followed up.

 What’s really wrong?

 The problem isn’t really the email newsletter itself (that’s just the tool).
 It’s the way people are using (or abusing) it.
 It’s like trying to break an egg with a hammer.
 It will work, sort of, but it will make a horrible mess.

 If you email without permission, build your newsletter the wrong way, or abuse the permission you received, your readers will opt out, ignore your emails, or even report you as a spammer.

 Trust is essential

-However, if you create a real relationship and they trust you, they will eagerly want to know what you have to say.
+However, if you create a real relationship and they trust you, they will be eager to know what you have to say.

 Say, for example, our photographer saw a newsletter from a digital photography software company.
 Instead of selling software directly, it had tips on how to use the software, where to get the best prices on equipment, and how to earn more money with fewer clients?